A New Science Quad

 Anne T. and Robert M. Bass Biology Research Building

-The Anne T. and Robert M. Bass Biology Research Building will support the biology department’s ambition to continue conducting leading foundational research, develop innovative partnerships, and train the best scientists.
+The Anne T. and Robert M. Bass Biology Research Building supports the biology department’s ambition to continue conducting leading foundational research, develop innovative partnerships, and train the best scientists.
 Working with chemists, mathematicians, engineers, medical researchers, and computer scientists, biologists are finding new ways to tackle global challenges.

-The five-story building will be divided into wet labs for hands-on research, computational or "dry" labs, and hybrid research spaces.
-Scientists currently divided across five buildings will be brought together under one roof for the first time, with labs placed in a logical sequence that will encourage collaboration and discovery.
-When Bass opens in fall 2018, it will provide laboratory space for half of the biology department's faculty and staff, as well as 300 graduate students and postdoctoral fellows.
+The five-story building is divided into wet labs for hands-on research, computational or "dry" labs, and hybrid research spaces.
+Scientists currently divided across five buildings have been brought together under one roof for the first time, with labs placed in a logical sequence that encourages collaboration and discovery.
+Bass Biology provides laboratory space for half of the biology department's faculty and staff, as well as 300 graduate students and postdoctoral fellows.

 Giving Opportunities: Anne T. and Robert M. Bass Biology Research Building (PDF)